AeroSpace is an i3-like tiling window manager for macOS

 • exec TOML table.
 See: exec-* Environment Variables (It’s so boring and verbose, I don’t even want to mention it in the default-config.toml)

-Rule of thumb: all the "scalar like" values always fallback to the default config.
-All the "vector like" values fallback to the empty TOML array or table.
+Rule of thumb: all the "scalar like" values always fall back to the default config.
+All the "vector like" values fall back to the empty TOML array or table.

 cp /Applications/AeroSpace.app/Contents/Resources/default-config.toml ~/.aerospace.toml